 Don't overdress for your race

 While it’s crucial to stay warm and dry on the start line, once you get moving you won't want to be wearing too much clothing.
 Having a rain jacket and a long-sleeved top tied around your waist for over 20 miles definitely won't help your race time!
 Instead, wear layers that you can peel off and throw away as you get warmer during the race.
-And if you are concerned about the cost of buying new clothes, you could buy some cheaper garments from a second hand or charity store.
+And if you are concerned about the cost of buying new clothes, you could buy some cheaper garments from a second hand store.

 Think while you run